tcrundall/chronostar-dev-docs/_sources/index.rst.txt

 Mixture Models to astronomical data.
 This will be achieved by utilising "injected dependencies".
-The :ref:`driver <driver guide>` is composed of a collection of classes (e.g. ComponentModel, BackgroundModel, ModelFit) for which Chronostar provides many implementations of.
+The :ref:`driver <driver guide>` is composed of a collection of classes (e.g. ComponentModel, BackgroundModel, ModelFit) for which Chronostar provides many implementations.
 Anyone wishing to modify aspects of Chronostar (e.g. input data, fitting method, models of components) simply needs to provide the :ref:`driver <Driver Guide>` with their own class that matches the required interface, whether that be by writing the class from scratch, or by using inheritance to extend pre-existing classes.

-Turns out fitting Gaussian Mixture Models is quite complex, so a lot of the design will be shamelessly *inspired* by `scikit-learn <https://scikit-learn.org/stable/auto_examples/mixture/plot_gmm_selection.html>`_.
+It turns out fitting Gaussian Mixture Models is quite complex, so a lot of the design will be shamelessly *inspired* by `scikit-learn <https://scikit-learn.org/stable/auto_examples/mixture/plot_gmm_selection.html>`_.